By Freedom of Religion of South Africa (FOR SA)

 South African Law Reform Commission (SALRC): Issue Paper 35: Single Marriage Statute*

 In South Africa currently, there is no single law governing the solemnisation and registration of marriages.
 Instead, there are various pieces of legislation governing different civil marriages, civil unions, customary marriages, etc. The SALRC is thus recommending (to the DHA, as part of its process to develop a new Marriage Policy for South Africa) a single marriage law governing all types of marriages.
 The issue paper is available here.
-The discussion paper (which typically follows the issue paper) is still being developed and is expected to be published for comment in or about December 2020, although COVID-19 and the national lockdown may well have an impact on the original planned timelines.
+The discussion paper (which typically follows the issue paper) is still being developed and is expected to be published for comment in 2021.
 (From a religious freedom point of view, FOR SA raised concerns regarding the increasing pressure experienced by religious marriage officers – many of whom believe that, according to Scripture, marriage is the permanent union of one man and one woman – to solemnise same-sex marriages.
 Many of them have already expressed the sentiment that, should they be forced by law to do so, they would rather hand in their marriage licence than to act against their religious convictions and beliefs.)

 Victim Support Services Bill, 2020*

-The Department of Social Development has published the Victim Support Services Bill, 2020 (“the VSS Bill”) for public comment by 7 October 2020.
+The Department of Social Development is currently reviewing the comments received on the Victim Support Services Bill, 2020, which was open for public comment until 7 October 2020.
 The Bill seeks to ensure that the rights of victims of violent crime are respected and protected by service providers dealing with (including religious organisations and workers providing “spiritual services” to) such victims.
 FOR SA has made submissions on the Bill, which includes very broad and intrusive provisions that unduly limit the constitutional rights of religious organisations and workers, and put a massive administrative, financial and practical burden upon these organisations and workers.

 Western Cape Guidelines on Sexual Orientation and Gender Identity*

-The Western Cape Department of Education published these draft Guidelines for public input and comment by 19 June 2020.
+The Western Cape Department of Education (WCED) published these draft Guidelines for public input and comment by 19 June 2020.
+A meeting with relevant stakeholders was held on 16 October 2020, where FOR SA presented.
+FOR SA invited Dr de Vaal to present the WCED with a medical viewpoint, based on his reading of various international academic and medical research studies on the medical response to gender dysphoria generally, and in children specifically.
+Dr de Vaal has since been the subject of complaints and investigations by transgender activists.
 Should the Guidelines be passed, they will apply to all public schools in the Western Cape, and will likely set precedent for similar Guidelines or policies to be adopted by all Provinces.
 The Department is currently in the process of considering which of the comments received, to incorporate in the draft guidelines.
 No timeline can be given on when this process would be finalised.
 (From a religious freedom point of view, FOR SA made submissions on the potential impact of the Guidelines on the freedom of conscience, religion and belief of teachers and other learners, and also pointed out the equality, privacy and safety concerns arising from the Guidelines).

 Jon Qwelane versus SAHRC (Constitutional Court)